psychdatascience/FDS-CourseOne/tu005_git.md

 ## **Basic Git Functionality Exercise**

-### Objective: Familiarize yourself with basic Git commands and understand the flow of changes from your local machine to a remote repository.
+### Objective: Familiarize yourself with basic Git commands and understand the flow of changes from your local machine to a remote repository – and back.

 ---

-### **Scenario:**
+### **The Plan:**
-You're developing a simple webpage for a project.
-You'll be creating a basic HTML file, adding some content, committing your changes, and then synchronizing with the remote repository.
+You want a simple webpage to tell the world who your favorite Simpsons character is.
+You'll

+* create a basic HTML file
+* put in some content
+* save the file
+* add the file to the git staging area
+* commit your changes
+* push the changes to the remote repository on GitHub.
+* make a change to the same file on GitHub
+* pull those changes back to you local repo

 ---

 ### 1. Create a New File

+- Open a terminal in directory of the repo you cloned in the last exercise (the Simpsons repo).
 - In the root of your cloned repository, create a new file named `index.html`.

   ```